From the collection Puja, ‘Worship’

 At the feet of that Whole the mind seeks to remain.

-My day goes by even till evening does turn
+My day goes by till evening does turn

-The pain of the song will not be borne by the ektara’s single cord alone.
+The pain of the song will not be borne By the ektara’s cord alone.

-Bound I am by this string to the music at hand
+Bound by this string to the music close by

-At the edge of the wondrous play of the song, can everyone join
+At the edge of the wondrous song, where the net of music is lain

 13